UChi-ComPy23/UChi-ComPy23.github.io/schedule.md

 # Schedule

 **This Schedule is for Fall 2020.
-It will be updated for Winter 2022.**
+The website for the Fall 2021 version of the clas is [here](https://caam37830-2021.github.io/).
+This page will be updated for Winter 2022.**

 This course follows a Monday, Wednesday, Friday schedule.
 There is a section for each day, with materials for that day.
 This schedule is subject to change before a class is held.